rnowling/rnowling.github.io/lab_members.md

 ## **Current Students**

-### Matt A. (Summer 2019, Fall 2020 - Present)
+### Jarred K. (Summer 2021 - Present)
-Matt worked with me during the summer of 2019 and is back for the 2020-2021 academic year.
-Matt is a junior in the [Computer Science](https://www.msoe.edu/academics/undergraduate-degrees/engineering/computer-science/) program at MSOE.
-Matt previously implemented a population genetics simulator and explored how different processes of molecular evolution present in PCA of SNP data.
-This year, Matt is working on automating parameter selection for the inversion detection using machine learning.
+Jarred is evaluating ensemble techniques for handling imbalanced genomics data in classification problems.

 ### Daniel L. (Fall 2020 - Present)
-Daniel is a sophomore in our Computer Science program.
-Daniel is working on inversion detection using k-mer count features.
+Daniel worked on inversion detection using k-mer count features and is now exploring approaches for predicting TF-DNA motifs binding pairs.

-### John P. (Winter 2019-2020, Winter 2020-Present)
+### John P. (Winter 2019-2020, Winter 2021 - Present)
 John worked in the lab during the 2019-2020 and 2020-2021 Winter quarters.
 In his first rotation, John explored and optimized the use of ensembles to reduce variance in predictions of enhancer activity from logistic regression models using k-mer count features.
-John is now working on comparing *Drosophila* FAIRE peaks across developmental periods and tissues.
+John is working on integrating multi-omics data to identify and annotate putative functional components of enhancer sequences.

 ## **Alumni**